Overview

 Henry Cowell Redwoods State Park visit

-Walk between giants in this peaceful old-growth forest and wonder at the coastal redwoods, the oldest of which is at least 1,200 years old!
-Learn about how scientists examine trees and calculate their age.
+Walk amongst the giants in this peaceful old-growth forest of towering coastal redwoods, the oldest of which is at least 1,200 years old.
+Learn about their resilience, how scientists calculate the trees' age, and the conservation efforts employed to protect this park.

 Hotel check-in